Wroxham: Literary reference

 The 20th-century children's author, Arthur Ransome, visited Wroxham in the 1930s.
 In his book Coot Club (1934), he describes the busy scene on the river at Wroxham Bridge with numerous boats, a wherry, punts, motor cruisers, and sailing yachts, jostling for a mooring.

 Wherry base

 In April 2011, a base for the restoration of the Norfolk wherry was opened in Hartwell Road by the Wherry Yacht Charter Charitable Trust.
 Work began with the restoration of the Edwardian wherry yacht, the Norada, with restoration of another wherry yacht, the Olive, and the pleasure wherry, the Hathor, projected over the following two years.
 Once restored, the wherries are intended to be available for use by school and youth groups as well as by private charter.
 A third of the cost of the project came from the Heritage Lottery Fund.

+Transport

 Railways

+Hoveton and Wroxham railway station is located over in Hoveton and was previously called Wroxham.
+It is a stop on the Bittern Line between Norwich, Cromer and Sheringham, with services operated by Greater Anglia.